|THE PRODUCTION OF COWBOY FILMS|

 One of the best remembered of these Poverty Row gamblers was Nat Levine, the boss/owner of Mascot Pictures.
 In 1935, Levine paid Tom Mix a reported $40,000 to star in THE MIRACLE RIDER chapterplay, and that salary was well beyond the normal for a serial hero of that day.
 But Levine believed that Mix's name was still a draw to the Saturday matinee crowd ... he also felt that he could increase his fees for the film ... and there were 15 episodes, with each bringing in $$$.
 Levine judged correctly as THE MIRACLE RIDER purportedly had a $1 million dollar profit during the initial theatrical release.

 Another example is producer Willis Kent who did the Reb Russell westerns in the mid 1930s.
-The Kent/Russell collaborations were cheap.
-But there was no other option for Kent as his film costs were dictated by the fees he could receive from the states rights exchanges.
-If Kent had doubled his per film costs, he would not have been able to peddle the flicks at twice the rental rate.
+The Kent/Russell collaborations were cheap ...
+I mean really inexpensive.
+But there was no other option for Kent as his total film production costs were dictated by the fees he could receive from the states rights exchanges.
+For example, if Kent had doubled his costs, he would not have been able to peddle the flicks at twice the rental rate.
 Simple mathematics!

 Western film expert Les Adams, who co-authored Shoot-Em-Ups, worked for a man who owned theaters in Lubbock, Texas, and provides the following insight: